jrc9designstudio/statamic-google-analytics-v2/DOCUMENTATION.md

 ### Create A Project & Credentials
 1. Go to [Google API’s site](https://console.developers.google.com/apis) and select `Select a project`, and make a new project, or make sure the correct project is selected from the header.

-2. Enable the Google Analytics API by navagiating to `Libary` in the left hand side navagation.
-Search for `Google Analytics API`, slect this Libary to view the description and enable it.
+2. Enable the Google Analytics API by navigating to `Libary` in the left-hand side navigation.
+Search for `Google Analytics API`, select this Libary to view the description and enable it.
 (Don't confuses this with the `Google Analytics Reporting API`)

-3. Create Credentials by clicking on the `Create Credentials` button in the notification (on the top right) or by going to the `Credentials` item in the left hand side navagation.
+3. Create Credentials by clicking on the `Create Credentials` button in the notification (on the top right) or by going to the `Credentials` item in the left-hand side navigation.

 4. Select `Google Analytics API` from the dropdown for what API are you using?